protecode-sc/helm-chart/README.md

 PostgreSQL, RabbitMQ and VersityGW, which are enabled by default for easy installation but larger scale deployments should avoid storing state in Kubernetes cluster and use managed postgresql, rabbitmq and S3 -compatible storage.

-Consult the scapters "External PostgreSQL", "External RabbitMQ" and "External Object Storage" for more information and required configuration on external services.
+Consult the chapters "External PostgreSQL", "External RabbitMQ" and "External Object Storage" for more information and required configuration on external services.

 ### Cluster Configuration Notes